marktr11/RAG-Pipeline-LLM-Evaluation/README.md

     -   `.env.example`: Example environment file for API keys.
     -   `output_example.txt` : Expected output
     -   `config.py` : Stores configuration variables such as API keys, chunk size, and model settings.
--   `PART2_EVALUATION_METHODOLOGY/`: A document outlining the proposed system for evaluating RAG response quality.
--   `data` : contain the data.
+    -   `data/` : contain the data.
         -   `publication.pdf`: The source document used for the RAG system.
+-   `PART2_EVALUATION_METHODOLOGY/`: contain a document outlining the proposed system for evaluating RAG response quality.
+    -   `Evaluation_methodology.pdf`
--   `exploration` : contain the jupyter notebook file.
+-   `exploration/` : contain the jupyter notebook file.
     - `rag_explore.ipynb` : learn and explore how to build RAG.
 -   `README.md`: This file.
 -   `requirements.txt`: Python dependencies.